marijnh/Eloquent-JavaScript/19_paint.md

 The currently selected tool determines what happens when the user interacts with the picture with a pointer device.
-They are provided as an object that maps the names that appear in the drop-down field to functions that implement the tool.
-Such function take a picture position, a current application state, and a `dispatch` function.
+They are provided as an object that maps the names that appear in the drop-down field to functions that implement the tools.
+Such function get a picture position, a current application state, and a `dispatch` function as arguments.
 They may return a move handler function which gets called with a new position and a current state when the pointer moves to a different pixel.

 ```{includeCode: true}
 class PixelEditor {